Layr-Labs/eigenlayer-docs/docs/eigenlayer/operator-guides/avs-operator-risks-mitigations-bp.md

 - Limit Resources to a container so it doesn’t take down the cluster / node
 - Data Theft: Do not mount entire volumes into containers to prevent data leak, container escapes etc.
 - Follow Network Access / Least privilege principles in your organization to reduce attack surface

-## Key management
-AVS software will have access to two types of keys:
-- ECDSA
-    - Operator key for registration to EigenLayer
-    - Operator key for registration to AVSs
-- BLS: for potential AVS logic if AVS design requires aggregating AVS tasks Don’t share BLS and ECDSA keys across different AVSs.

 ## Infrastructure